 Serve at room temperature.

-Note: You could actually transform this mint sauce recipe into a mint jelly recipe by decreasing the vinegar to about 3 tablespoons and adding two cups of water along with about 1/4 ounce of powdered pectin.
+- You can transform this mint sauce recipe into a mint jelly recipe by decreasing the vinegar to about 3 tablespoons and adding two cups of water along with about 1/4 ounce of powdered pectin.
 Simmer for about a minute, then cool and chill overnight.